Martinsburg, Iowa: History

 By 1887, Martinsburg had been expanded by 5 subdivisions and it had gained a second church, a second hotel and a post office.
 In addition to the two railroad depots, there was a brickworks that mostly made drainage tile, served by the Iowa Central, and a creamery, a gristmill and a grain elevator, served by the Burlington and Western.

+In 2023, the city was struck by an EF-3 rated tornado.